ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

             Running Python 3.11 in windows-latest
             Running Python 3.12 in windows-latest
             Running Python 3.13 in windows-latest
+            Running Python 3.14 in windows-latest
             Running Python 3.10 in macos-latest
             Running Python 3.11 in macos-latest
             Running Python 3.12 in macos-latest
             Running Python 3.13 in macos-latest
+            Running Python 3.14 in macos-latest
             Running Python 3.10 in ubuntu-latest
             Running Python 3.11 in ubuntu-latest
             Running Python 3.12 in ubuntu-latest
             Running Python 3.13 in ubuntu-latest
+            Running Python 3.14 in ubuntu-latest

 Workflow examples
 -----------------